 8. Sage 50

-Sage 50 is a comprehensive accounting tool designed for small and medium-sized businesses.
-This accounting tool operates on a desktop platform with cloud-connected capabilities, which can integrate with Microsoft 365, enhancing productivity with tools like Excel and Outlook.
+Sage 50 is one of the best small-business accounting software options for medium-sized businesses.
+This accounting tool operates on a desktop platform with cloud-connected capabilities, which can integrate with Microsoft 365.

-This software offers three versions: Pro Accounting is ideal for single users, Premium Accounting supports multiple users with advanced features such as serialized inventory tracking, and Quantum Accounting is designed for larger teams with role-based permissions and workflow tools.
+This software offers three versions: Pro Accounting is ideal for single users, Premium Accounting supports multiple users with advanced features such as serialized inventory tracking, and Quantum Accounting is designed for larger teams with role-based permissions.

 Sage 50 key features: